deszczowy/river/doc/BACKLOG.md

 ### Priorities for version 0.1
 1. Creating new project
-2. Opening project
-3. Autosave
-4. Printing main text
+2. Printing main text
-5. Build
+3. Build

 ### Prints
 - printing of main text - page divided in two columns (and optionally right side is empty for hand notes) -> html